Cross River Rail: Gold Coast Line

+Following the announcement of a new stadium and Aquatic centre at Victoria park for the 2032 Olympics, a new station has been proposed in this area due to the considerable distance from Exhibition Station.
+This proposed station would be built at grade, immediately north of the Northern Tunnel Portal and would use an existing pedestrian walk over the Inner City Bypass to service Victoria Park.

 Construction

-In April 2016, the Queensland Government announced it would establish the Cross River Rail Delivery Authority to deliver the new project.
+In April 2016, the Queensland Government announced it would pass legislation to establish the Cross River Rail Delivery Authority to deliver the new project and any related public transport projects.
 After finalisation of a business case in August 2017, construction officially started in September 2017, when work began on demolishing the defunct GoPrint building at Woolloongabba, to make way for Cross River Rail.

 In April 2019, the Queensland Government appointed a CIMIC Group led consortium to deliver various aspects of the project.
 The consortium began work in late 2019, with a five year construction time frame.

 In June 2021, construction was halted over one weekend because of worker concerns about the potential release of dangerous silica dust from the conveyor belt carrying tunnel spoil to the surface.

 Spoil from the diggings is transported to Rochedale where it is made into bricks at a brickworks.
 The bricks will be used in housing construction in South East Queensland.

-One of the tunnel boring machines (TBM) was named after Professor Else Shephard, the other after Merle Thornton.
+One of the tunnel boring machines (TBM) was named after Professor Else Shepherd, the other after Merle Thornton.
 Pre-cast concrete segments were manufactured at Wacol by Wagners, a Toowoomba-based construction company.
 TBM Else completed its tunnel boring when it broke through to the northern portal on 25 November 2021.
 The second machine completed its tunnelling on 17 December 2021.
 By September 2022, track had been laid under the river linking Albert Street and Woolloongabba stations.

 Jacobs Engineering Group is responsible for reconfiguring the existing network, supply and installation of supporting rail systems and seven station upgrades.

+The first test train entered the northern tunnel portal in October 2024.
+Despite much of Roma Street Station and the northern portal being complete, the rest of project is still in heavy construction phase.

+In December 2024, the Minister for Transport and Main Roads announced a 3 year opening delay due to budget blowouts, strike action, and delays in new rollingstock.
+This claim was however contradicted by the national rail safety regulator.